mjpost/Large-contrastive-pronoun-testset-EN-FR/README.md

 Contrastive test sets are used to test MT models on their capacity to rank a correct translation higher than an incorrect one.
 The test sets are therefore made up of pairs of translations, one correct and one incorrect (contrastive).

 These test sets are designed to evaluate anaphoric pronoun translation from English to French.
-This concerns selected occurrences of the English pronouns 'it' and 'they' that correspond to the translations 'il', 'elle', 'ils' or 'elles' in the corresponding French translation.
+This concerns selected occurrences of the English pronouns 'it' and 'they' that correspond to the translations 'il', 'elle', 'ils', or 'elles' in the corresponding French translation.

 - it (singular) -> 'il' (masculine) or 'elle' (feminine)
 - they (plural) -> 'ils' (masculine) or 'elles' (feminine)